Student says science teacher tackled Indiana school shooter

 "The speaker came on and said we were on lockdown and people rushed in and we went to the back of the room.
 I went into this little room in the back with three other people," he said calmly standing between his parents as they picked him up.

-Erica Higgins, who was among the worried parents who rushed to get their kids, told WTHR-TV that she learned of the shooting from a relative who called her at home.
+Jennifer Morris, who was among the worried parents who rushed to get their kids, appeared slightly dazed and said she was at work when her 14-year-old son sent a text message about the shooting, stunning her.

-"I just want to get my arms around my boy," she said.

-Higgins said her son was shaken up but knew little about what happened.
+"He said, 'I'm OK, please come get me.'
+That was probably 20 minutes after it happened," Morris said.
+"It's like a bad dream.
+I don't know how you get the kids through this.
+This isn't something you're trained for as a parent."

 Gov. Eric Holcomb, who was returning from a trip to Europe on Friday, issued a statement saying he and other state leaders were getting updates about the situation and that 100 state police officers had been made available to work with local law enforcement.